-We are thrilled that artist, educator, and speaker Joe Davis and singer Rachel Kurtz will grace us with their gifts in the opening session of Annual Conference on May 24.
+Artist, educator, and speaker Joe Davis and singer Rachel Kurtz graced us with their gifts in the opening session of Annual Conference on May 24.
 Here's a bit about each of them.

 Joe Davis employs poetry, music, theater, and dance to shape culture.

 His work has been featured on BET, CNN, and VH1.
 He is the founder and director of multimedia production company The New Renaissance, the frontman of emerging soul funk band The Poetic Diaspora, co-creator of JUSTmove, racial justice education through art, and author of We Rise Higher: Poems and Prayers for Graduates.